What are permalinks

-Permalinks, or permanent links are nothing but the pretty links (URLs) to your individual blog posts, pages, categories and tag archives present on your blog or website.
+Permalinks (also known as permanent links) are nothing but pretty links (URLs) to your individual blog posts, pages, categories, and tag archives present on your blog or website.
 For example, the permalink of this blog post is

 Permalinks in WordPress are important for more than one reason.
 First of all, if someone likes your content and wants to link back to your article, they can use that article’s permalink to link back to your post.

-Secondly, if you want to share your blog post with anyone online through email or social media platforms, you need your permalink (they act as your blog post’s address on the internet).
+Secondly, if you want to share your blog post with anyone online through email or social media platforms, you need your permalink (they act like your blog post’s address on the internet).

-Permalinks are also displayed in search engine results page (SERPs) below your post title and above your post meta description.
+Permalinks are also displayed on the search engine results page (SERPs) below your post title and above your post meta description.
 This makes it easy for users to understand if your post is relevant to their search query or not.

 Without permalinks, you cannot keep track of your content across the internet and you cannot find how well your posts are performing due to your latest social media marketing strategies.
 Facebook keeps track of your posts through these permalinks.
-Every time someone shares your post, likes it or comments below it on Facebook, your Facebook share count for that particular post increases.
-This is a good sign in Google’s eyes as it thinks more people like your content.
+Every time someone shares your post, likes it, or comments below it on Facebook, your Facebook share count for that particular post increases.
+This is a positive social signal in the eyes of Google as it understands that more people are interacting with your content.

 In WordPress, there are six different permalink structures with the last one being a custom permalink structure.